 The spirit of the wife of the husband who killed himself could be searching for him to be reunited.
 She was looking forward to being with him once more after visiting her parents, but instead died in the water in an accident that wasn’t supposed to happen.

 There was a 14 year old girl who was pulled off her bike and killed in the park.
 Perhaps she is one of the spirits who visits.

 People who commit suicide rashly to escape the trauma of a terrible event often don’t find peace in the afterlife, but find themselves in pain instead, reliving the trauma and/or their death.

 When a man witnessed the death of his wife in a ferry accident, his grief and horror overwhelmed him, and he killed himself in a bathroom on the lower level of the Pagoda.

 Every Saturday, a young couple would take the trolley to the Pagoda area, where the wife would catch the small shuttle boat across the bay to Vashon Island to see her parents, while her husband would stay at the park, enjoy the beach, etc. and wait for her return.
 The unspeakable accident happened, at the Vashon Ferry dock when a small shuttle boat turned over.
 The husband saw his wife fall into the water, and drown, while standing on the shore.

-When loving members of a family; a couple, a parent and child are separated by tragedy, they sometimes are separated on the other side, and look for each other in their familiar places in this world, or worry about the well-being of the loved one they left behind.
+When loving members of a family (a couple, a parent or a child) are separated by tragedy, they sometimes are separated on the other side, and look for each other in their familiar places in this world, or worry about the well-being of the loved one they left behind.